PRICE vs ETHICS

-I am categorically against pet euthanasia in event of owners’ relocation or any change of life circumstances.
-I cannot see a reason behind someone wanting to end a life of previously loved living being (we are still talking of pets here, not human relationships ;P) in a situation where a healthy animal, blessed with a gift of life, must die solely for the convenience of human family.
+We are categorically against pet euthanasia in event of owners’ relocation or any change of life circumstances.
+We cannot see a reason behind someone wanting to end a life of previously loved living being (we are still talking of pets here, not human relationships) in a situation where a healthy animal, blessed with a gift of life, must die solely for the convenience of human family.

 Also, please note, for all pets adopted directly from our store we do take donations.
 This is not done for profit and it rarely covers actual expense of our rescue efforts.
 The primary purpose of donation is to emphasise that animals don’t come and go “free”, it is also to establish the potential future owner is willing and capable of elementary expenses and basic financial responsibility pets come with.
 Animals, for sale or for adoption, are not anyone toys.
 They come with financial obligation as well as time and love “expense”.

 PET SAFETY IN DUBAI, UAE IN GENERAL AND EVERY OTHER CITY